Mastercard/client-encryption-java/README.md

 #### Performing JWE Decryption <a name="performing-jwe-decryption"></a>

-Call `JweEncryption.decryptPayload` with a JSON response payload and an `JweConfig` instance.
+Call `JweEncryption.decryptPayload` with a JSON response payload and a `JweConfig` instance.

 Example using the configuration [above](#configuring-the-jwe-encryption):
 ```java